Biweekly and bimonthly are two of the most confusing and ambiguous words you can use in writing.

 It can indicate two or having two parts.
 The meaning is evident in most closed words like bicycle, binoculars, biplane, bifocal, and bilingual because there are two similar components.

-But there are three possible meanings when BI is used with adjectives or adverbs of frequency, such as weekly, monthly, and annually.
+However, there are three possible meanings when BI is used with adjectives or adverbs of frequency, such as weekly, monthly, and annually.

-BI can mean occurs twice in every one or once in every two.
+BI can mean it occurs twice in every one or once in every two.
 It can also mean lasting for two.
 It’s a strange little quirk of English grammar, so there’s no way around the confusion.

 The Cambridge Dictionary makes the point perfectly with its definition of biweekly.